postmanlabs/postman-docs/v6/postman/collection_runs/running_multiple_iterations.md

 `syncVariablesFrom(obj: {[key: string]: VariableDefinition}, track?: boolean, prune?: boolean)`:
 Get variables from an object, if successful returns an object containing the variables otherwise it returns undefind.

-`syncVariablesTo(obj?: {[key: string]: VariableDefinition})`: Set the iteration data value to an object.
+`syncVariablesTo(obj?: {[key: string]: VariableDefinition})`: Set the iteration data value (variable name and its definition) to an object.
 Returns the object with values set.

 `toJSON()`: Convert the iteration data to JSON.